ddejean0117/rabbit_case_study/README.md

         - Scalability - Lyu has mentioned user training for rabbit devevelopmnt (much like app development on phones) may be where Rabbit R1 reaches scalability.
 (3) This may be where LAM-based products have a leg up on their competition.

     - R1 device value to user:
-        - Environmental navigation - Huge assist with phone interface; less of a generalist when it comes to overall environment.
-How is your company performing relative to competitors in the same field?
+        - Environmental navigation - Huge assist with phone interface; less useful when it comes to navigating your environment.
-        - Reliability - So new that reliabiltiy data isn't available.
+        - Reliability and battery life - So new that reliabiltiy data isn't available.
 However, the simplicity of the device design (and keeping the processing in the cloud) bodes well.
-However, the AI Pin competitor has even less hardware (no screen), so may hae a leg up.
+The AI Pin competitor has no screen, but has the camera and projector, so may be even more complex.
 Pratical application may be more positive than the rival AI pin, which has been critsized for its battery life.
 (12)
         - Accuracy - Again, so new that accuracy data is not available
         - Cost - definte industry leader with device cost, as mentioned above
         - Data security - industry standard, cloud computing